yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 ## Background and motivation

-There are number of known implementation of consistent data presence in a cluster.
+There are number of known implementation of consistent data presence in a Tarantool cluster.
 They can be commonly named as "wait for LSN" technique.
 The biggest issue with this technique is the absence of rollback guarantees at replica in case of transaction failure on one master or some of the replicas in the cluster.

 To provide such capabilities a new functionality should be introduced in Tarantool core, with requirements mentioned before - backward